Technology / General

 The primary maintenance requirement is periodic inspection and gasket/packing replacement approximately every 10 years.
 Operating costs consist primarily of kerosene fuel for the boiler.
 No complex chemical treatment systems require servicing.
 Designed service life exceeds 10 years under standard operating cycles.

 Sources: National Institute of Standards and Technology (NIST) Thermophysical Properties of Fluid Systems; Brunner, G. (2009).
 Near and supercritical water.
 Part I: Hydrothermal processes.
 Journal of Supercritical Fluids.
 IStAATT International Standards (2011).
 Criteria for Treatment Technologies.
 NHS England HTM 07-01 (2023).
 Environment Agency, Healthcare waste: appropriate measures for permitted facilities (December 2021).
 DEFRA Digital Waste Tracking policy paper (February 2026).
+Peterson et al. (2008).
+Thermochemical biofuel production in hydrothermal media.
+Energy & Environmental Science.
+Toor et al. (2011).
+An overview on catalytic upgrading of bio-oils.
+Energy.
+Savage, P.E.
+(1999).
+Organic chemical reactions in supercritical water.
+Chemical Reviews.

 ⚠️ Disclaimer: The technical data, process parameters, and performance figures in this article are compiled from published scientific literature, regulatory guidance, and manufacturer specifications, and are provided for general informational and educational purposes only.
 They do not constitute engineering, legal, financial, or procurement advice.
 System performance varies by input stream composition, operating conditions, and site-specific factors.
 Always conduct independent technical due diligence before specifying or procuring any waste treatment equipment.
-Phantom Ecotech and JEP Corporation accept no liability for decisions made in reliance on this article without independent professional and engineering verification.
+Phantom Ecotech accepts no liability for decisions made in reliance on this article without independent professional and engineering verification.

 Ready to Transform Your Waste Management?